Never Forget! Weed for Warriors: Medical Marijuana Access for Veterans

 - Medical Marijuana patients still receive VA care.
 Source: US Dept. of Veterans Affairs

-- Veterans are three times more likely to overdose from opioids.
+- Veterans are three times more likely to overdose from opioids then non veterans.
 Source: Veterans Affairs

 - Depression and post-traumatic stress disorder (PTSD) are the most common mental health problems faced by returning troops.
 Source: Do Something.ORG